 You shouldn’t get a tattoo on a whim or on a dare or if you’re high.
 It’s important to know why you’re making this life-changing decision.
 This may seem obvious, but some teens get tattoos because of peer pressure, rather than truly wanting one.
 If your friends are pressuring you, step back and consider what you really want.
 If it turns out you don’t actually want a tattoo, your real friends will understand.
 It’s your body.

 Can I get a tattoo without permission from my parent or guardian?

 This depends on where you live.
 At this time, there’s no federal law in the United States that sets the age when a person can get a tattoo.
 Even though each state can make their own rules, in most states, when a minor reaches the age of 18, they’re considered legally an adult and can make their own decision about getting a tattoo.
 A few states require a note from a parent or guardian if the teen is less than 18 years old.
 In other states, the parent or guardian must sign a consent form and be present while the teen gets tattooed.

 Are tattoos really permanent?

 Permanent tattoos are forever, so “think before you ink.”
 Real tattoos don’t come off with soap and water or rubbing alcohol like temporary tattoos.
-There are a couple of methods that remove permanent tattoos, but they are costly and painful.
+There are a couple of methods that remove permanent tattoos, but they are sometimes costly and painful.

 Does it hurt to get a tattoo?
 Are there places on my body that will hurt more?